benrose258/Erlang/README.md

 # Erlang

 My Erlang Files.
-The files here are classified groups.
+The files here are classified into groups.

 Classwork (Programming I've done for my classes in Java):